naofumi0115/PAV-Training/exercises/tut2.md

 # Build a web server and using the Cookie and Session

+# Problem
+- You want to share your web page to everyone.
+- You want only the guys who have the the username/pass can view whole data of your web pages.
+- You want only the guys who does not have the username/pass can only view the home page

+# Solution and guide
 ## Precondition
 1. You have to finish previous section [1.
 HTML, CSS and JavaScript](./../docs/html-cs-js/readme.md).
 Because in this exercise, you have to reuse that layout.
 2. Change `Remember username` to `Remember me`